1: How much tread do I have left?

 Such placards include recommendations on the tire choice according to the size, speed and load capacity, steering, on- and off-road specifications, etc. of your particular vehicle.
 Buying tires that are bigger or smaller in size or aspect ratio can change:

-• The vehicle’s condition.
+- The vehicle’s condition.

 Tires keep your vehicle over the ground, so mounting a tire that is smaller in size will put more pressure on the rubber and increase the risk of crashing the car.
-Both bigger and smaller tires may need new wheels to operate well.
+Both bigger and smaller tires may need new wheels to operate well. - The speedometer reading.

 The reading of your car’s speedometer usually depends on a full rotation cycle of the tire.
 When you change the size of your tire, you change the length of one circle.
-And considering that such speedometers are manufactured for a particular rotation length, increasing or decreasing it will provide you with wrong readings.
+And considering that such speedometers are manufactured for a particular rotation length, increasing or decreasing it will provide you with wrong readings. - The automatic transmission shifts change time.

 Buying tires of a different size will give your wheels different rotation and speed, so smaller tires will have to rotate more to achieve the speed you need.
 And considering that your transmission shifts according to the speed, the shifting time may change.
 Aside from that, there may be an impact on your fuel consumption and uphill/downhill shifts.